chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 </h4>
 <dl>
 	<dd style="margin-left:3.2em;">
-		This provides the name for the submenu under which the board should appear on the Tools-&gt;Boards menu.
+		This provides the name for the subsection under which the board should appear on the Tools-&gt;Boards menu.
 	</dd>
 </dl>